Kilobyte Cosmic Birefringence from ALP Domain Walls: Formation of domain walls without strings

 After inflation, the axion starts to oscillate when $H \sim H_{\rm osc} = m_\phi$.
-If the onset of oscillation happens much before the recombination, it implies \beq m_\f \gg 3\times 10^{-29}\EV, \eeq which is assumed in the following.\footnote{We will discuss the case in which the axion starts to oscillate after the recombination in Sec.\ref{sec:dis}.} Depending on the its initial position, the axion starts to roll down to either the minimum $L$ or $R$.
-If the probability of falling to the minimum $L$ (or $R$) satisfies the above-mentioned condition, domain walls are formed.
+We assume that the axion starts to oscillate {before} the recombination, i.e., \beq \laq{preCMB} m_\f \; {\gtrsim} \; 3\times 10^{-29}\EV. \eeq We will discuss the case in which the axion starts to oscillate after the recombination in Sec.\ref{sec:dis}.
+Depending on the initial position, the axion starts to roll down to either the minimum $L$ or $R$.
+If the probability of falling to the minimum $L$ (or $R$) satisfies the above-mentioned condition, infinite domain walls are formed.
 We emphasize that no strings are formed in this process, as the PQ symmetry is broken during inflation and never restored after inflation.
-Such a symmetric phase even does not exist in the case of string/M-theory axion.
+Such a symmetric phase does not exist in the case of string/M-theory axion.
 We will discuss the condition for the non-restoration of the PQ symmetry in the next subsection.

-The domain wall stretches over a Hubble radius due to the sizable tension, while finite domain walls shrink and collapse once they enter the horizon.
+Infinite domain walls stretch over a Hubble radius due to its tension, while finite domain walls shrink and collapse once they enter the horizon.
 The resulting domain-wall network is known to follow the so-called scaling solution for which there are on average $\O(1)$ domain walls in the Hubble horizon at any time.
-This is confirmed by numerical simulations~\cite{Press:1989yh,Garagounis:2002kt,Oliveira:2004he,Avelino:2005kn,Leite:2011sc,Leite:2012vn,Martins:2016ois}.
-Thus the energy density of the domain wall scales as $\rho_{\rm DW} \sim \sigma H$ with $\sigma$ being the tension of the domain wall, and its typical curvature radius is of order the Hubble radius $1/H.$
+The scaling behavior of domain walls have been confirmed by numerical simulations~\cite{Press:1989yh,Garagounis:2002kt,Oliveira:2004he,Avelino:2005kn,Leite:2011sc,Leite:2012vn,Martins:2016ois}.
+Thus, the energy density of the domain wall scales as $\rho_{\rm DW} \sim \sigma_{\rm DW} H$ with $\sigma_{\rm DW}$ being the tension of the domain wall, and its typical curvature radius is of order the Hubble radius $1/H.$ {In the following, we assume that the scaling solution is valid until present, and we will come back to this issue in the last section.}